Pisa Tower – the Belfry of the complex of the Cathedral of Pisa

 The circular tower consists of eight logs separated by cornices, with six arcades with Corinthian capitals topped by the bells’ compartment, more recessed in relation to its set and with the flag of Pisa at the top.

-Despite its seemingly simple structure, the construction of the Tower of Pisa took two centuries to complete due to the pauses provided by the various conflicts to which Pisa was submitted.
+Despite its seemingly simple structure, the construction of the Pisa Tower took two centuries to complete due to the pauses provided by the various conflicts to which Pisa was submitted.

 After laying the first stone in 1173, work continued uninterrupted for five years until the first three floors were completed.
 Than the gradual slope was detected.
 The causes are the bad foundations in a weak and unstable ground, where water passes to about 17 meters of depth.